 The new funding is earmarked for Naluri’s strategic expansion in Thailand and will further bolster the company’s operations in Malaysia, Singapore, and Indonesia.

 Healthtech innovation for improved accessibility and cost-containment

-Naluri’s industry-leading digital health service and healthcare cost-containment solution deploys technology to deliver integrated person-centred care to transform the lives of people at risk of, or managing, the most pervasive chronic and mental health conditions.
-Chronic health conditions, including type 2 diabetes, hypertension, obesity and hyperlipidemia are reaching endemic proportions in the region, reducing work capacity, life expectancy, and economic productivity.
+Naluri’s industry-leading digital health service and healthcare cost-containment solution deploy technology to deliver integrated person-centred care to transform the lives of people at risk of, or managing, the most pervasive chronic and mental health conditions.
+Chronic health conditions, including type 2 diabetes, hypertension, obesity and hyperlipidemia, are reaching endemic proportions in the region, reducing work capacity, life expectancy, and economic productivity.